SPARQLCRMSUPPE/VocsForInstruments/01_Einleitung/Einleitung.md

 Im Jahre 2008 wagte die *Research Libraries Group* von *OCLC* in einer Reihe von Workshops mit "LAM"-Einrichtungen ("Libraries, Archives and Museums") ein Gedankenspiel.
-Die Teilnehmer sollten gemeinsam eine "ideale Welt" erträumen, in der eine spartenübergreifende, fruchtbare Zusammenarbeit im Kulturerbebereich etabliert wäre.[^1] Wie sähe eine solche Welt aus, und welche Möglichkeiten würde sie bieten?
+Die Teilnehmer sollten gemeinsam eine "ideale Welt" erträumen, in der eine spartenübergreifende, fruchtbare Zusammenarbeit im Kulturerbebereich etabliert wäre.[^1] Wie sähe eine solche Welt aus, und welche Möglichkeiten würde sie bieten? [mehr so Fragen]
-Es lohnt sich an dieser Stelle, einige Zeilen aus der Dokumentation dieses Projekts – in Internet-Zeit gemessen immerhin bereits als historisches Dokument einzuordnen – zu zitieren:
+Es lohnt sich an dieser Stelle, einige Zeilen aus der Dokumentation dieses Projekts [kein Projekt i.e.S. vgl: [@noauthor_library_2019]] – in Internet-Zeit gemessen immerhin bereits als historisches Dokument einzuordnen – zu zitieren:

 >"The ubiquity of online access inspires a vision of a single search across all collections, without regard for where the assets are housed or what institutional unit oversees them.
 A “Google-like search across our collections” showcases the compelling body of materials [...].
 Incorporating other resources such as lectures, course content or educational materials into the single search “promotes intellectual connections.”
 Searching by “my term, not your term” yields satisfactory results for every interaction, while result sets including “forest” (broad) and “tree” (specific) views allow multiple paths into the resources.
 Any desirable unit of information is never more than “two clicks away,” allowing easy navigation through resources."[^2]